institutional/grin-transfer/README.md

 We've provided a `grin-docker` wrapper script to make accessing the tool straightforward.

-The first time you run `auth setup`, you will be prompted to log in via your web browser to your **GRIN Google Account**.
+The first time you run `auth setup`, you will be prompted to log in via your web browser to your **GRIN Google Account** using the **OAuth2 client credentials** that you downloaded to your home directory.
 After that the pipeline will be able to run using those credentials.

 Assuming Docker is running on your local or host machine: